-- A subfield of "Big Data," predictive analytics, including a subarea known as predictive risk modeling, has been applied in many areas of the human services, including child support, healthcare, Medicaid, juvenile justice, adult behavioral health, homelessness prevention, and child welfare. - Some organizations and child welfare agencies want more from case management software than just an accurate view of the present.
+- Predictive analytics, a subfield of "Big Data," including a subarea known as predictive risk modeling, has been applied in many areas of human services, including child support, healthcare, Medicaid, juvenile justice, adult behavioral health, homelessness prevention, and child welfare. - Some organizations and child welfare agencies want more from case management software than just an accurate view of the present.
 They want data analytics to predict future concerns so they can be more proactive versus reactive.
-Predictive analytics in child welfare is offering new insights into previously intractable problems using large data sets. - O Predictive analytics involves "the practice of extracting information from data sets to determine patterns and predict outcomes and trends" (Casey Family Programs, 2015).
+Predictive analytics in child welfare offers new insights into previously intractable problems using large data sets. - o Predictive analytics involves "the practice of extracting information from data sets to determine patterns and predict outcomes and trends" (Casey Family Programs, 2015).
 Casey (2015) further defines predictive risk modeling as a "specific type of predictive analytics focused on using data patterns to identify predictors of risk and assign risk categories based on these patterns to individuals or families." - Predictive risk models are similar to the clinical safety and risk checklists used in some jurisdictions in that they aim to help workers make better decisions, but there is a crucial difference.
-Checklists rely on inputs from the caseworker, whereas predictive risk models are fully automated and only use existing data (Vaithianathan, 2017). - Predictive analytics is increasingly being seen as a technology that can improve child welfare outcomes, with a range of possible applications as well as accompanying concerns.
-The Assistant Secretary for Planning and Evaluation (ASPE) in 2016 initiated a project to help inform HHS and the child welfare field about how predictive analytics is beginning to be used in in child welfare, what successes and challenges early adopters are encountering, the potential this field has to improve child welfare outcomes, and ways the federal government could facilitate progress.
-Several products are available from this contract (ASPE, 2016): - Opportunities.
+Checklists rely on inputs from the caseworker, whereas predictive risk models are fully automated and only use existing data (Vaithianathan, 2017). - Predictive analytics is increasingly seen as a technology that can improve child welfare outcomes, with various possible applications and accompanying concerns.
+In 2016, the Assistant Secretary for Planning and Evaluation (ASPE) initiated a project to help inform HHS and the child welfare field about how predictive analytics is beginning to be used in child welfare, what successes and challenges early adopters are encountering, the potential this field has to improve child welfare outcomes, and ways the federal government could facilitate progress.
+Several products are available from this contract (ASPE, 2016): - o Predictive Analytics in Child Welfare: An Assessment of Current Efforts, Challenges and Opportunities.
 Child welfare agencies are interested in leveraging new and emerging techniques to help them harness data and technology to make dramatic improvements to child welfare practice and ultimately produce better outcomes for children and families.
 This document explores the state of the use of predictive analytics in child welfare by conducting an environmental scan of child welfare agencies, academia, nonprofit organizations, and forprofit vendors.
 Topics discussed in qualitative interviews included how each jurisdiction uses predictive analytics to support child welfare practice, the challenges that motivated using predictive analytics, and the challenges faced as these agencies have begun their modeling efforts.
-Whether motivated by an unfortunate event or a directive to improve performance on a certain metric, agencies recognize that multiple problems may need to be tackled to obtain the full benefit of predictive analytics (Teixeira & Boyas, 2017a). - O Predictive Analytics in Child Welfare: An Introduction for Administrators and Policy Makers.
-This document introduces child welfare administrators and policy makers to the benefits and challenges faced in using predictive analytics to improve child welfare practice.
-It suggests questions that administrators and policy makers considering a predictive analytics effort can use to improve the likelihood that the effort will produce useful information and improve outcomes for children and families.
-Issues discussed include: data sufficiency; data quantity; the identification of a well-considered implementation strategy; resource
+Whether motivated by an unfortunate event or a directive to improve performance on a certain metric, agencies recognize that multiple problems may need to be tackled to obtain the full benefit of predictive analytics (Teixeira & Boyas, 2017a). - Predictive Analytics in Child Welfare: An Introduction for Administrators and Policy Makers.
+This document introduces child welfare administrators and policymakers to the benefits and challenges of using predictive analytics to improve child welfare practice.
+It suggests questions that administrators and policymakers considering a predictive analytics effort can use to improve the likelihood that the effort will produce useful information and improve outcomes for children and families.
+Issues discussed include data sufficiency, data